patchlevel/event-sourcing/docs/sensitive-data.md

 ```

 :::tip
-You can use the `PersonalData` in aggregates for snapshots too.
+You can use the `SensitiveData` in aggregates for snapshots too.
 :::

 If the information could not be decrypted, then a fallback value will be used.